collamaf/SimDaVinci/README.md

 2022.07.06 by collamaf
 - Add PEEK material for front absorber (useful for dropin probe) (AbsMat=8)
 - Add 511keV photon sphere source

+2022.07.21 by collamaf
+- Add scoring of what enters SiPM
+- Fix filename when using generic isotope source with more than 4 digits

 ## TO DO's